ChristinaLK/large-scale-chtc/README.md

     > add import instructions

 2. Edit the following files and values:
-    > _yaml, title

-3. Basic formatting information...

-4. Please keep the master copy of your lesson in your repository's `gh-pages` branch, since that is what is
+    > _yaml, title, intro text on first page, includes in `_episodes/custom` dir, figs

+3. See layout/formatting below for more info.

-    [automatically published as a website by GitHub][github-pages].
+4. Commit changes to the gh-pages branch.
+Push a copy to repsitory on github [automatically published as a website by GitHub][github-pages].

 5. To preview material,